zimolzak/instruct-project-etrigger-sql/README.md

 Assuming you are reading this on github.com:

-1. Before downloading, you might want to jot down or copy/paste what it says above under "Latest commit 2a8f123 *xx* days ago" for future reference.
+1. Before downloading, you might want to jot down or copy/paste the text above, such as "LWeiBCM committed abc1234 *xx* days ago."
+This will identify the exact version of the code you downloaded, for future reference.

 2. Click on the SQL file you want above (such as `Lung.sql`).

-3. Click on the grey button "Raw" at the top the page that comes up.
+3. Click on the grey button "Raw" near the top the page that comes up.

 4. Use your browser menu to save file to disk (such as "File / Save Page As...").